-CHAPP targets our schoolyard grants based on what we have seen works the best.
+CHAPP targets our schoolyard and community center grants based on what we have seen works the best.
 We’re looking for projects that meet four essential criteria:

 - Youth engagement in planning and doing (age-appropriate)

 - Creation of an ecosystem community based on native plants that support pollinators (see CHAPP Basics)

 - Focus on hands-on educational activities